About .mnu files

 "\_ISO\docs\E2B Utilities\E2B MNU Maker.cmd" file.

-For those payload files which do not work using the direct boot method (even with a renamed file extension) or have special requirements, such as they use a persistent filesystem to store changes, you will need to use a special grub4dos menu file for each of these payload files.
+For those payload files which do not work correctly when simply placed in an E2B menu folder (even with a renamed file extension) or if they have special requirements, such as they need to use a persistent filesystem to store changes, you will need to use a special grub4dos menu file for them.
 For Easy2Boot these extra files have the .mnu file extension and they contain a grub4dos menu that has been specially written for a particular ISO or payload file.

-Note: If a .mnu file is placed at level 2 (e.g. \_ISO\LINUX) and the .iso file is also placed in the same level 2 folder - there will be TWO menu entries in the sub-menu - one for the .iso file and one for the .mnu file.
+Note: If a .mnu file is placed at level 2 (e.g. \_ISO\LINUX) and the .iso file is also placed in the same level 2 folder - there will be TWO menu entries in the E2B sub-menu - one for the .iso file and one for the .mnu file.
 To avoid this, place both files at the 3rd level or deeper (e.g. \_ISO\LINUX\MNU) and you will only see the .mnu menu entry.

-For example, for a linux ISO that requires a .mnu file, you could add the payload file (e.g. ISO file) and it's matching .mnu file to the \_ISO\LINUX\Linux folder (note that the correct sub-folder may need to be created to match the one specified in the .mnu file, so you may need to make a new 'Linux' folder - also note that Linux is case sensitive so use the correct case inside for linux parameters which are in the .mnu file).
+For example, for a linux ISO that requires a .mnu file, you could add the payload file (e.g. ISO file) and it's matching .mnu file to the \_ISO\LINUX\Linux folder (note that the correct sub-folder may need to be created to match the one specified in the .mnu file, so you may need to make a new 'Linux' folder - also note that Linux is case sensitive so use the correct case for any linux parameters which are in the .mnu file).
 Some new .mnu files can be downloaded from the Easy2Boot Download page but most are in the \_ISO\docs\sample mnu files folder contained in the E2B download.
 Once added, the .mnu file entry will be listed in the sub-menu once it has been selected from the Main menu.

 .mnu files do not work in the \_ISO\AUTO folder (or below) and do not work in any \_ISO\WINDOWS folder or sub-folder.